ynomani/kbsoft.us/blog/posts/edi-best-practices.md

 # EDI Best Practices

-Let’s discuss the best practices for handling ANSI X12 and EDIFACT transactions.
+Letâ€™s discuss the best practices for handling ANSI X12 and EDIFACT transactions.

 ## Topics to Consider